openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-radio.md

 checked(value: boolean)

-Specifies whether the radio button is selected.
+Sets whether the radio button is selected.

 Since API version 10, this attribute supports two-way binding through [$$](../../../quick-start/arkts-two-way-sync.md).

 **Widget capability**: Since API version 9, this feature is supported in ArkTS widgets.

+**Atomic service API**: This API can be used in atomic services since API version 11.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full